Barbados national football team

-The Barbados national football team, nicknamed Bajan Tridents, is the national football team of Barbados, and is controlled by the Barbados Football Association.
-It has never qualified for a major international tournament.
-It came close to qualifying for the 2005 CONCACAF Gold Cup as it hosted the Caribbean Cup finals that acted as Gold Cup qualifiers, but finished fourth of the four teams.
-In 2001, it surprised many by making the semi-final round of the 2002 World Cup Qualifiers.
-In the first game of this round, they pulled off a shock 2–1 win over Costa Rica, but lost their five remaining games.
-In 2004, Barbados gained a shock 1–1 draw at home to Northern Ireland.
+The Barbados national football team represents Barbados in men's international football, which is governed by the Barbados Football Association founded in 1910.
+It has been a member of FIFA and CONCACAF since 1968.
+Regionally it is a member of CFU in the Caribbean Zone.

+Barbados has never qualified for the FIFA World Cup and the CONCACAF Gold Cup, but has participated twice in League B and twice in League C of the CONCACAF Nations League.
+Regionally, the team finished as runners-up in the CFU Championship in 1985.

+Barbados' debut in international competitions was in the 1978 CFU Championship.
+Their first appearance in World Cup qualifiers was in the 1977 CONCACAF Championship qualification, which also served as the CONCACAF qualifiers for the 1978 FIFA World Cup.
+The team achieved its first victory in 1929, defeating Trinidad and Tobago 3–0.

 History

 Beginnings (1929–1980)

 Barbados played their first international match on April 20, 1929, against Trinidad and Tobago, ending in a 3–0 victory.
 In the 1930s, they participated in several editions of the Martínez Shield where they suffered their most severe defeat against Guyana (at that time, British Guiana), in Georgetown, in 1931, 9–0.

 Barbados had to wait for the qualifying tournament for the 1972 Munich Olympic Games to play its first official competition match against the amateur team of El Salvador, on July 25, 1971, in Bridgetown, a match that saw the Selecta win 0–3.
 Two years later, Barbados participated in the 1974 Central American and Caribbean Games, in Santo Domingo, although it did not qualify past the first round.
 On August 15, 1976, Barbados defeated Trinidad and Tobago 2–1 (a brace by Victor Clarke) in the 1978 World Cup qualifiers, which doubled as qualification for the 1977 CONCACAF Championship.
 In the second leg, the Soca Warriors claimed their revenge (1–0) in Port of Spain, taking the tie to a third tiebreaker game, played in Bridgetown, on September 14, 1976, where Trinidad and Tobago won 1–3, eliminating Barbados.